lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The Fragment Payload of a SCHC Fragment with FCN == All-0 (called an All-0 SCHC Fragment) MUST be at least the size of an L2 Word.
-The rationale is that, even in the presence of padding, an All-0 SCHC Fragment needs to be distinguishable from the SCHC ACK REQ message, which has the same header (see {{All0Empty}}).
+The rationale is that, even in the presence of padding, an All-0 SCHC Fragment needs to be distinguishable from the SCHC ACK REQ message, which has the same header (see {{All0ACKREQ}}).

-#### All-1 SCHC Fragment
+#### All-1 SCHC Fragment {#LastFrag}

-The Fragment Header of the last SCHC Fragment of a SCHC Packet MUST conform to the detailed format shown in {{Fig-LastWinMode}}.
+The Fragment Header of the last SCHC Fragment of a SCHC Packet MUST conform to the detailed format shown in {{Fig-LastFrag}}.
 The W field is optional.
 Its presence is specified by each SCHC F/R mode.
+The MIC field is optional.

 ~~~~